rock72427/JavaScript-Notes/notes.md

 ## Asynchronous

 - By default javascript is a synchronous and single threaded programming language (synchronous means line by line code execution.
-Single threaded means performing one task at a time bcause of javascript single callstack architecture engine)
+Single threaded means performing one task at a time because of javascript single callstack architecture engine)
 - But we can make javascript asynchronous by three ways:

 1. using callback